sitebricks/sitebricks.github.com/src/main/resources/pages/config.markdown

 		...
 	}

+A brick is any page that can be embedded inside another page's template by specifying it using `@<name_of_brick>`.
+So for example, to embed the above you would use `@Soundtrack` on any XML/HTML element in your container template.
+Note that this only works with Sitebricks templates.

-Finally scan the root package that contains all your classes
+Finally to auto-scan the root package that contains all your classes:

 	public class MyAppConfig extends SitebricksModule {
         @Override